YanushkaKumar/Deployment_of_a_Java_API_to_Googl-e_Kubernetes_Engine/README.markdown

 ## Conclusion

-This project successfully delivers a production-ready Java API deployment on GKE, meeting all assignment criteria and incorporating bonus features like monitoring and autoscaling.
-The setup ensures security, scalability, and observability, with comprehensive testing on August 10, 2025, confirming stability under load.

-For further details, refer to `docs/Final_Report.pdf`.
-Please contact me for repository access or clarification.
+This project successfully demonstrated the end-to-end process of deploying a containerized Java application to Kubernetes.
+All core objectives were met, including containerization, deployment, secure ingress configuration, and testing.
+The implementation of bonus features like monitoring and security policies further elevates the deployment to a production-ready standard.